 If errors are found there coder notes down

 Review reporting and Record keeping

-During the FTR, are viewer(recorder)records all issues that have been raised A review summary report answers three questions reviewed it?
+During the FTR, are viewer(recorder)records all issues that have been raised A review summary report answers three questions What was reviewed?
+Who reviewed it?
+What were the findings and conclusions?